joboy-dev/Online-Bookstore-API/README.md

         socket.on('order_status_change', (data) => {
             const notificationList = document.getElementById('notifications');
             const notificationItem = document.createElement('li');
+            // You can filter the data coming in by checking if data.user_id is the same as the user_id stored in the localStorage or something.
+            // For example, you might store the user_id in localStorage after login
+            // const loggedInUserId = localStorage.getItem('user_id');
+            // if (data.user_id !== loggedInUserId) return;

             notificationItem.textContent = `Order ID: ${data.order_id}, Status: ${data.status}`;
             notificationList.appendChild(notificationItem);
         });